PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography

-\begin{quote} \textbf{\textsf{Abstract:}} In this article, we present a new open source framework, called \texttt{parallelproj}, for fast parallel calculation of projections in tomography using multiple CPUs or GPUs.
-This framework implements forward and back projection functions in sinogram and listmode using Joseph's method, which is also extended for time-of-flight PET projections.
-In a series of tests related to PET image reconstruction using data from a state-of-the-art clinical PET/CT system, we benchmark the performance of the projectors in non-TOF and TOF, sinogram and listmode using a multi CPU, hybrid CPU/GPU and pure GPU mode.
-We find that the GPU mode offers acceleration factors between 20 and 60 compared to the multi CPU mode and that OSEM listmode reconstruction of real world PET data sets is possible within a couple of seconds using a single state-of-the-art GPU. \end{quote}
+In this article, we introduce \texttt{parallelproj}, a novel open-source framework designed for efficient parallel computation of projections in tomography leveraging either multiple CPU cores or GPUs.
+This framework efficiently implements forward and back projection functions for both sinogram and listmode data, utilizing Joseph's method, which is further extended to encompass time-of-flight (TOF) PET projections.
+Our evaluation involves a series of tests focusing on PET image reconstruction using data sourced from a state-of-the-art clinical PET/CT system.
+We thoroughly benchmark the performance of the projectors in non-TOF and TOF, sinogram, and listmode employing multi CPU-cores, hybrid CPU/GPU, and exclusive GPU mode.
+Moreover, we also investigate the timing of non-TOF sinogram projections calculated in STIR (Software for Tomographic Image Reconstruction) which recently integrated \texttt{parallelproj} as one of its projection backends.
+Our results indicate that the exclusive GPU mode provides acceleration factors between 25 and 68 relative to the multi-CPU-core mode.
+Furthermore, we demonstrate that OSEM listmode reconstruction of state-of-the-art real-world PET data sets is achievable within a few seconds using a single consumer GPU. \end{quote}

 \begin{multicols}{2}